cavo789/blog/blog/2023/12/25/quarto-powerpoint/index.md

 You'll find a lot of tips and tricks on the [official documentation page](https://quarto.org/docs/presentations/powerpoint.html).

 :::tip Did you know you can generate an online slideshow easily?
 Instead of running `quarto render slides.md --to pptx` and get a PowerPoint *offline* file, just run `quarto render slides.md --to revealjs` and enjoy your slideshow in your browser.
-Copy files to internet and everyone can consult your great work.
+Copy files to the internet and everyone can consult your great work.
 :::